Norfolk Constabulary

 Norfolk Constabulary is the territorial police force responsible for policing Norfolk in East Anglia, England.
 The force serves a population of 908,000 in a mostly rural area of 2079 sqmi, including 90 mi of coastline and 16 rivers, including the Broads National Park.
 Headquartered in Wymondham, Norfolk is responsible for the City of Norwich, along with King's Lynn, Great Yarmouth and Thetford.
-As of September 2022, the force has a strength of 1,921 police constables, and as of March 2022, 179 special constables, 1,226 police staff/designated officers, and 100 police support volunteers.
-The chief constable is currently Paul Sanford, and the police and crime commissioner is Giles Orpen-Smellie (Conservative).
+As of March 2023, the force has a strength of 1,897 police officers, 163 special constables, 1,318 police staff/designated officers, and 103 police support volunteers.
+The Chief Constable is Paul Sanford, and the Police and Crime Commissioner (PCC) is Sarah Taylor (Labour).